wpmetabox/mb-relationships/readme.txt

 3. Database structure

 == Changelog ==

+= 1.10.1 - 2020-06-18 =
+- Add filter for relationship settings
+- Fix reciprocal not follow the order of the admin

 = 1.10.0 - 2020-04-22 =
 - Add APIs to get all relationships and relationships settings